greenkidneybean/wedding_website/our_story.md

 Katherine brings a lot of laughter to life, and it’s one of the many, many things that I love about her.

 <img class="centered-and-cropped" width="200" height="200" style="border-radius:50%" src="/assets/ring.jpg" >

+### So What's the Deal With "Toubers"?

+Great Question!
+You may be thinking we're just huge potato fans with a terrible sense of spelling, but what we're really going after is a mash of our surnames, __Tou__zinsky and Cham__bers__, TOUBERS!